Ana landed her first UX design role two weeks after posting her diploma on LinkedIn.

 Her post attracted a lot of attention from interested recruiters.
 However, one prestigious job opportunity stood out above the rest.

-She told us how our Professional Diploma gave her the training she needed to begin her move from industrial design to a UX career with the federal government of Canada.
+She told us how our Professional Diploma gave her the training she needed to begin her move from industrial design to UX with the federal government of Canada.

 What’s your career background?